Best Affordable Neighborhoods in Boulder, CO

-Some of the cheapest neighborhoods in Boulder are Keewayden, Whittier-Boulder, and Williams Village.
+Some of the cheapest neighborhoods in Boulder are Keewayden, Martin Acres, and Whittier-Boulder.
 These neighborhoods offer some of the lowest rent prices in Boulder, making them ideal for renters on a budget.
-As of April 18, 2025, the average rent in Boulder is $1,869, which is 5.1% lower than last year.
+As of May 5, 2026, the average rent in Boulder is $1,880, which is 3.6% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Keewayden